 It’s that season again… That’s right, Valentine’s Day is just a few weeks away.

-This week I heard about the annual Father-Daughter Dance in Valdosta, Georgia.
+There’s an annual Father-Daughter Dance in Valdosta, Georgia.
 It’s the biggest one in the country, and maybe the world.
 This is their 18th year holding the city-wide event, and they expect 5,200 to attend!
 They’ve had to offer four different sessions over two evenings just to accommodate all the dads and daughters.

 And it’s spreading; based on the popularity of the Valdosta event, similar things are happening in cities around that region—and they’ll share their insights if you’d like to start an event in your area.